“I think it’s really important that people keep signing up to these type of trials to push research forward.”

-This trial is looking at using an online therapy to help improve people’s body image that has changed due to their cancer and its treatment.
+This trial looked at using an online therapy programme to help improve people’s body image that had changed because of their cancer and its treatment.

 For some people cancer, its treatment and the side effects of treatment can affect how they feel about themselves (their

 Me-therapy was an online therapy programme particularly designed for people who were living with cancer and after treatment.
 It contained exercises based on mindfulness meditation.
 The exercises aimed to help people to explore their inner thoughts and feelings in the here and now.

 The researchers wanted to find out if Me-therapy was able to help people with cancer develop a new way of thinking about themselves and their body image.

 Everyone taking part was put into 1 of 2 groups at random by a computer.
 Half the people started using the Me-therapy programme immediately and the other half started the Me-therapy programme a few weeks later.

 The aim of this trial was to find out how useful Me-therapy was in helping people whose body image had changed due to cancer and its treatment

 The researchers concluded that Me-therapy was not able to improve the body image of people with cancer.